Hiring manager vs. recruiter: Are two heads better than one?

-A recent study conducted by the Intelligence Group, a division of the Creative Artists Agency that focuses on analysis of youth-focused consumer preferences and trend forecasting, found that 88% of Millennials prefer a collaborative work-culture rather than a competitive one.
-And there’s no better way to demonstrate a collaborative culture than in the hiring process.
+The Intelligence Group, a division of the Creative Artists Agency, found that millennials overwhelmingly prefer a collaborative work culture rather than a competitive one.
+There’s no better way to appeal to that growing segment of the workforce than by demonstrating a collaborative culture in the hiring process.

 - Who will receive the resumes and then pre-screen candidates?

-– If HR handles these tasks, what is the timeline for screening resumes, pre-screening candidates and presenting candidates to the hiring manager?
+- What’s the timeline for screening resumes, pre-screening candidates and presenting candidates to the hiring manager?

 - How quickly will the hiring manager respond to HR after receiving resumes and interviewing candidates?